enisdenjo/graphql-sse/README.md

     // Read more: https://github.com/enisdenjo/graphql-sse/blob/master/PROTOCOL.md#distinct-connections-mode
     if (req.method === 'POST' && req.headers.accept === 'text/event-stream') {
       // "distinct connections mode" requests an event-stream with a POST
       // method.
-These two checks, together with the lack of `X-GraphQL-Stream-Token`
+These two checks, together with the lack of `X-GraphQL-Event-Stream-Token`
       // header, are sufficient for accurate detection. return ''; // return token; is OK too
     }

     // On the other hand, clients operating in "single connection mode"
     // need a unique stream token which will be provided alongside the
-    // incoming event stream request inside the `X-GraphQL-Stream-Token` header.
+    // incoming event stream request inside the `X-GraphQL-Event-Stream-Token` header.
     //
     // Read more: https://github.com/enisdenjo/graphql-sse/blob/master/PROTOCOL.md#single-connection-mode
     return token;